Sonic Art Silver Digital receives 'Best Digital cable' in 2000' and 2001'

 The conclusion is that the sound character of Sonic Art is Open, Clear and fast, which is similar to Nordost Solar wind.
 It has shown many good characteristics, its sound reminded me of the 2 cables that I used to listen to which are Nordost Quattro Fil and Silver audio Silver Bullet 6.0s.
 They both are much more expensive Silver/Copper cables, which have many outstanding points, all of them similar to Sonic Art which also gives excellent micro detail.

 Silver Bullet 6.0s is similar to Sonic Art in the way that it gives a broad and detailed sound, which might be too much for some systems.
 The difference is the midrange of Sonic Art is more relaxed and better focused.
 Silver bullet 6.0s are too fast which blends the Hi frequency range with the low tone which is the reason why is Silver bullet has less Throw off sound. (lack of soundstage)

 Anyway the difference of the comparison is in the level of sound quality which gives higher average value to this signal cable.
 My reference sound quality is the sound that the hi end audio enthusiast need.
 (I usually take ideal sound quality in to account.)

-*Note from Sonic Art: this is a hard to understand review, the reviewer does however manage to convey his feelings towards the cables and it appears our cables have stood up against some very stiff competition!
+*Note from Sonic Art: this review is a little hard to translate, our translator did her best! the reviewer does however manage to convey his feelings towards the cables and it appears our cables have stood up against some very stiff competition!